bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:31:27

-But the awesome thing is, it means that if you somehow get these Lightning channels to work with these colored tokens in it, we can start sending very small amounts of dollars back and forth indefinitely.
+But the awesome thing about that, is that it means that if you somehow get these Lightning channels to work with these colored tokens in it, we can start sending very small amounts of dollars back and forth indefinitely.
 And only when the channel needs to be closed, we create this Bitcoin transaction and send all the proofs that are needed just for that.
-So it means that the metadata you need to keep isn't isn't growing too quickly either.
+So it means that the metadata you need to keep isn't growing too quickly either.

 Aaron van Wirdum: 00:31:53